 Why does God feel so far away?

 Felt distance from God is one of the most universal experiences in the Christian tradition — and one of the most under-discussed.
-An honest answer.
+A careful answer in plain language.

 A lot of people who ask this question are not new to faith.
 They have prayed, they have read, they have done the things — and right now, none of it feels like anything.
 Maybe it has been a few weeks.
 Maybe it has been years.